 How should I begin to learn Classical Tibetan using Nettle?

 You should first learn the Tibetan alphabet and script.
-You should also obtain a copy of Joe Wilson's text, Translating Buddhism from Tibetan.
+To begin with our Introduction to Classical Tibetan course, you should also obtain a copy of Joe Wilson's text, Translating Buddhism from Tibetan.
 If you get a free account on Quizlet and navigate to our class vocabulary sets, this will help you learn vocabulary throughout this course.
 You can then begin working through the nine units Introduction to Classical Tibetan.
 If you have an account on Nettle, be sure to log in every time you're working on one of our lessons so that you can track your progress.

 How can I learn the alphabet?